The following processes and procedures must be followed during the procurement of goods and services for the University.

 - The Purchasing Department processes a new contract as needed.

-- Purchase Order invoice process:
+- Purchase Order payment process:

 - Invoices for purchase orders are received by the Accounts Payable department.

-- In the case a three-way match is not established, AP will contact the department for investigation.
+- In the case a three-way match is not established, AP will contact the Department for investigation.